ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 #### Cloud-native implementation types

-Note, cloud-native connector configuration assumes Office 365 is not configured with a 3rd party gateway for mail flow.
+Cloud-native connector configuration assumes Office 365 is not configured with a 3rd party gateway for mail flow.

 Agencies that are required to route traffic through a 3rd party mail gateway will require connectors to be configured.